euctrl-pru/website/references/methodology/horizontal_flight_efficiency_pi.md

 perspective, as can be seen in the (extreme, for illustration purposes) example of the Figure {@fig:local-efficiency}.

+{% figure caption:"A case of perfect local efficiency with no network contribution" class:"img-responsive center-block" %}
 {% img hfe-04.png magick:resize:480x480 alt:'A case of perfect local efficiency with no network contribution]' %}
-*A case of perfect local efficiency with no network contribution*
+{% endfigure %}

 The red trajectory between the entry point N and the exit point X is perfectly straight and would be considered perfectly efficient from the local point of